EthicalSource/ethicalsource.dev/content/apply.md

 </div>

 <h3 class="hidden">
-  Thank you for your message.
-We will contact you soon.
+  Thank you for your application.
+If we have any questions we will contact you.
+Otherwise, check your email for an invitation to our Slack community.
 </h3>